regiryan/mod5_project/README.md

 ## CLASSIFICATION MODELS
 For this classification problem I used the following models:
-Single Decision Tree, Random Forest, ADA Boost, Gradient Boost, XGBboost, KNN, SVM and Logistic Regression All models performed exceedingly well with Accuracy scored ranging from 92% to 99%
+Single Decision Tree, Random Forest, ADA Boost, Gradient Boost, XGBboost, KNN, SVC and Logistic Regression All models performed exceedingly well with Accuracy scored ranging from 92% to 99%

 ## CONCLUSION